33rd Annual Annapolis Gam

 We'll also have a nautical flea market on Sunday morning at 7:00 am.
 If you have nautical treasures you no longer need, make sure you reserve a table through the registration process.
 Tables are $10 for members and $20 for non-members.

 Throughout the gam, the planning committee has arranged transportation for those cruisers needing trips to the hardware store, grocery store, etc. There will be a sign-up board at the gam so make sure you reserve a slot if you need a trip for provisions.
 The planning committee has also arranged runs to have propane tanks filled, if needed.
+Additionally, rigging inspections by Noelle Hatton and on-site canvas work will also be available.
+If you would like more information on these services in advance, email Gam Coordinator Beth VandeGeijn.

 We hope you'll join us for what promises to be an exciting gam.
 Block out time on your schedule and plan your course accordingly.
 Whether you are dreaming, planning, underway, or back ashore, there is something for you at the 2019 SSCA Annapolis Gam.